fmichonneau/francoismichonneau.net/_posts/2022-09-28-import-big-csv.md

 con.table("table").variable.value_counts()
 ```

-Just like with using R, this takes about a second to summarize our 140
+Just like with using R, this takes about a second to count the unique
-million rows.
+values in one column of our 140 million row dataset.

-## What I didn't talk about
+## What this post didn't mention

 I focused on the reading of a CSV file and its conversion to
 Parquet.
 I didn't talk about all the options that both the Single file